Using Passbolt CE AWS AMI

 You can also test that your configuration is correct by using the test email feature at the right of your screen.
 Enter the email address at which you want the wizard to send you a test email and click on “Send test email”.

-The wizard will then ask the preferences for your passbolt instance.
+The wizard will then ask you what preferences you prefer for your instance of passbolt.
 The recommended defaults are already pre-populated but you can also change them if you know what you are doing.

 You need to create the first admin user account.
 This first admin user is probably you, so enter your details and click on next.

 That’s it.
 The wizard has now enough information to proceed with the configuration of passbolt.
 Sit back and relax for a few seconds while the configuration process is going on.

 Your user account is now created.
 You will see a redirection page for a few second and then will be redirected to the user setup process so that you can configure your user account.